lizy14/hello-lenna/README.md

 * 180 degrees

 ### Rorate arbitray degrees (*)
 Key-in number of degrees, then click button `Rotate`.
-Note that a rotation on a 512 x 512 image could take ~10 seconds.
+Alternatively, with the slider, drag to preview and release to finalize.

 ### Crop recutangularly
 Drag with mouse on the image to specify a rectangular area, then click button `Crop Rectangularly`.